-Aspiring otolaryngologists must complete medical school followed by five years in residency.
+Aspiring otolaryngologists must complete medical school followed by five years of residency.
 This time can be broken down into three stages:

 3 years in otolaryngology + 1 year in general surgery + 1 year of general training